Canon XS vs Panasonic LX100

 |15.||Panasonic FZ1000||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 |16.||Panasonic G6||Y||stereo / mono||Y||-||mini||2.0||Y||Y||-|

 |17.||Panasonic GM1||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the LX100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XS does not provide wifi capability.

-The LX100 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the XS has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XS was succeeded by the Canon T3.
+Both the XS and the LX100 have been discontinued, but can regularly be found used on ebay.
+The XS was replaced by the Canon T3, while the LX100 was followed by the Panasonic LX100 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Which of the two cameras – the Canon XS or the Panasonic LX100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS Rebel XS:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.